ic3-software/ic3-reporting-api/doc/embed/EmbeddingJavascript.md

 selection of the filters (or charts/tables acting as filters) that are publishing a selection event with the names of the parameters.

-You can check the `FilterDashboard.tsx` in the source code of the live example as mentioned earlier.
+You can check the `Dashboard2wayFilterSync.tsx` in the source code of the live example as mentioned earlier.

 #### Sending Events to icCube Dashboards